P=W conjectures for character varieties with symplectic resolution: The moduli space of Higgs bundles and its alterations

 \begin{prop} \emph{\cite[Example 3.13]{Hitchin1987}} A vector bundle $E$ underlying a semistable Higgs bundle $(E, \phi) \in M$ satisfies one of the following property: \begin{enumerate} \item $E$ is a stable vector bundle; \item $E \simeq L \oplus L^{-1}$ with $L\in \Pic^0(C)$ and $L^2 \not\simeq \mathcal{O}_C$, i.e.\ $(E, \phi) \in \Sigma \setminus \Omega$; \item $E \simeq L \oplus L^{-1}$ with $L^2 \simeq \mathcal{O}_C$, i.e.\ $(E, \phi) \in \Omega$; \item $E$ is a non-trivial extension of $L$ by $L^{-1}$ with $L^2 \simeq \mathcal{O}_C$; \item $E$ is an unstable vector bundle isomorphic to $\theta^{-1}_j \oplus \theta_j$, where $\theta_j$ is a theta-characteristic, i.e.\ a line bundle such that $\theta_j^2=K_C$. \end{enumerate} \end{prop}

 \begin{prop}[Fixed locus of $M$] The fixed locus of the $\Gm$-action on $M$ is

-where \begin{enumerate} \item $\NBun$ is the moduli space of semistable Higgs bundles $(E, \phi)$ with $\phi=0$, equivalently the moduli space of semistable vector bundles of rank 2 and degree 0, which is isomorphic to $\PP^3$; \item $\Theta$ is the union of the 16 Higgs bundles
+where \begin{enumerate} \item $\NBun$ is the moduli space of semistable Higgs bundles $(E, \phi)$ with $\phi=0$, equivalently the moduli space of semistable vector bundles of rank 2 and degree 0, which is isomorphic to $\PP^3$; \item $\Theta$ is the set of 16 points in $M$ corresponding to the Higgs bundles

 \end{enumerate} \end{prop} \begin{proof}

 It is clear that $\NBun$ and $\Theta$ are fixed by the $\Gm$-action.
 Hence, we just need to show that they are the only components of $\Fix(M)$.